RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 We will provide facilities, such as we are able, to allow all members of teams to work in a clean, safe, common, public space.

-## Holiday Time

-Radial will be closed on the following days and employees are expected to not work.
-- Employee Appreciation Day (first Friday in March)
-- Memorial Day
-- Independence Day
-- Labor Day
-- Thanksgiving Day & the Friday after Thanksgiving
-- "Voting Day" (the Monday 8 days before the November Election Day for municipal, county and state elections). **Because Colorado generally votes early by mail, we take the time to research and fill out our ballots on a less-disruptive day.**
-- Annual Winter closure as announced